Import MBOX to Exchange and Exchange Online

 Thunderbird automatically configures the Incoming Server data, but verification is a must:

-Repeat the same for the Outgoing Server as well:
+Repeat the same for the Outgoing Server as well, so that you can import MBOX to Exchange without any issues:

 You will be prompted by Thunderbird to enter your password directly.
 No need to export the Exchange mailbox to Thunderbird.